-Tender braised chicken in a tangy flavorful vinegar sauce.
+Tender braised chicken thighs in a tangy flavorful vinegar sauce.
+Serve it with white rice to soak up all the delicious sauce.

 - 4 pounds chicken thighs (with bones and skin)

-- 2 tablespoons olive oil or other cooking oil
+- 2 tablespoons light olive oil or vegetable oil

 - 1 tablespoon plus 1 teaspoon Thai fish sauce or Filipino fish sauce